enkomat/enkomat.github.io/index.md

 ### Isomorphic
 * iOS puzzle game based on the concept of [graph isomorphism](https://en.wikipedia.org/wiki/Graph_isomorphism).
 Two graphs are isomorphic when they might not visually look similar, but the connections between the nodes are the exact same.
 This means you could move each of the nodes and make these dissimilar looking graphs the exact same.
 And that's the premise of the game.
 Mostly procedurally generated.
 Pretty sure the game would be better with more hand designed levels, though, so might have to make more of those.
 * Interestingly, coming up with a good algorithm for checking whether two graphs are isomorphic or not is still a quite active area of computer science.
+The algorithm for checking the correct graph was much easier to create for this game, as the graphs are usually both isomprhic to begin with and in the case they are not, they contain such a small amount of nodes that is isn't going to take over a frame for even the oldest iPhone to process.
 * ██████████████▁▁▁▁▁▁ 70%
 * Longer gameplay video [here](https://vimeo.com/531702062).